gunjitsinha/rag-document-chatbot/readme.md

 - **Securely upload their own PDF, DOCX, or TXT documents** (never seen by other users)
 - **Chat with an advanced AI assistant** that can answer questions using knowledge extracted from these documents
-- **Ask follow-up questions** just like in a real conversation—the app will rephrase and clarify so context is always correct!
+- **Ask follow-up questions** just like in a real conversation, the app will rephrase and clarify so context is always correct!
 - **Try an instant “Demo mode”** with a built-in knowledge snippet (even with zero uploads)
 - Download their chat history at any time

-All of this runs in your web browser with zero setup—no local Python needed!
+All of this runs in your web browser with zero setup, no local Python needed!

 ---